Why Did God Give Us Mothers?

 No moms.
 No moms to tuck the Lost Boys in at night and read them a bedtime story.
 No moms to bandage up their cuts and bruises after a long day of playing and roughhousing with pirates.
 No moms to check for monsters under their beds, no moms to teach them manners, no moms to love them unconditionally.

 Can you imagine a world like that?
-Thankfully God didn’t when He designed and created human beings!
+Thankfully God had something better in mind.